How do I get enough calcium when dairy free?

 The easiest way to replace the dairy calcium is to make sure you choose a plant milk that contains the same amount of calcium as a cup of cow's milk.

-Plant milks are not very nutritional, so they won't provide all the other nutrition you get from dairy milk, including vitamin D, but 2 cups per day of calcium fortified plant milks: such as oat milk or almond milk will give you 600mg of calcium- same as taking a supplement.
+Plant milks are not very nutritional, so they won't provide all the other nutrition you get from dairy milk, including vitamin D. Think of them as possible vehicles for calcium: 2 cups per day of calcium fortified plant milks: such as oat milk or almond milk will give you 600mg of calcium- same as taking a calcium supplement.

 Soy milk: a special mention

 Soy milk is the only plant milk that is actually nutritional- soy milk is usually fortified with calcium, but additionally naturally provides all the protein, fat and vitamins and minerals you find in cow's milk.
-It is easily the best dairy milk substiutue- if soy is tolerated.
+It is easily the best dairy milk substitute- if soy is tolerated.
+Some protein boosted alternative milks are currently coming onto the market (2025), and if you read the ingredient list, you will see that the boosted protein comes from soy protein.

 Non dairy foods high in calcium